kea-projects/system-integration/documentation/choices.md

 as rabbitmq is the broker, this allows the user-service and RabbitMQ to be deployed anywhere.
 Services ultimately only need to know where rabbitmq is, and RabbitMQ knows where all the other services are located.

+# RSS feed
+While RSS is a rather simple feature, there is many ways of going around how the XML data should be parsed and handled.
+We wanted to keep the application complexity low and fast to develop, so we opted for a third-party library that handles the RSS logic, and then exposed the data through Express REST endpoints.

+# Wishes Service Persistence Layer
+We have decided to use PostgreSQL database for the wishes service for its built-in support of UUID as a datatype, extensive documentation and previous experience with deploying Postgres databases.